Quantum Fisher Information for Entropy of Gibbs States: Abstract

 \section{Abstract}

-We derive the quantum Fisher information for entropy estimation in a Gibbs state and show that $\FS = 1/\Cv$, dual to the temperature Fisher information $\FT = \Cv/T^2$.
-Their product $\FS\cdot\FT = 1/T^2$ is independent of the Hamiltonian, yielding the universal uncertainty relation $\Delta^2 S\,\Delta^2 T \geq T^2/n^2$ in which all system-specific quantities such as heat capacity, the Hamiltonian, and the number of degrees of freedom cancel identically.
-This is the metrological expression of the Legendre conjugacy between $S$ and $T$.
-We identify energy measurement as the optimal protocol for entropy estimation, analyse critical-point scaling where $\FS \sim |t|^\alpha \to 0$, and connect $\FS$ to the Ruppeiner metric in entropy coordinates.
-The uncertainty relation is shown to hold for all standard thermodynamic conjugate pairs, and we examine the distinguished role of the von~Neumann entropy within the R\'{e}nyi family.
+We derive the quantum Fisher information for entropy estimation in a Gibbs state and show that it equals the inverse of the heat capacity, which is dual to the temperature Fisher information given by the heat capacity divided by the square of the temperature.
+Their product is independent of the Hamiltonian and depends only on the temperature, leading to a metrological uncertainty relation between the variances of entropy and temperature estimators in which all system-specific quantities cancel.
+This relation arises from the dually‑flat structure of the Gibbs exponential family expressed in thermodynamic coordinates, and holds for all standard thermodynamically conjugate pairs.
+We identify energy measurement as the optimal protocol for entropy estimation, analyse critical‑point scaling where the entropy Fisher information vanishes, and connect it to the Ruppeiner metric in entropy coordinates.
+We lastly examine the distinguished role of the von Neumann entropy within the Rényi family.
 Generalisations to the grand canonical and generalised Gibbs ensembles are given.